Acne

 Why It Happens

 Acne arises due to factors affecting the Integumentary System (Skin).
 Skin conditions arise from immune-mediated inflammation, infections, allergen exposure, UV damage, or disruptions in the skin barrier.
 While individual cases vary, a combination of genetic susceptibility, lifestyle factors, and environmental exposures typically contribute to the development of Acne.
-Early recognition of risk factors can significantly improve outcomes.

 Who Gets It / Risk Factors